mobile-swam/mobile-swam.github.io/README.md

 * LMK: Low Memory Killer in kernel-space
 * LMKD: LMK Daemon in user-space
 * Segfault: Segmentaiton Fault
+* Anonymous page: A shared page such as stack, heap, shared memory, and shared library
+* zram-out: A procedure to move anonymous pages from a memory to compressed in-memory swap space
-* swap-out: A procedure that Kswapd try to move  anonymous pages from a memory to a swap device
+* swap-out: A procedure to move anonymous pages from a memory to a storage swap device
-* swap-clean: A procedure that try to remove a anomymous page of a SO-page types
+* swap-clean: A procedure to remove swapped-out pages of a SO-page type
+* SO files: Shared Object files (.so) in a storage (e.g., SSD, NnD)
-* SO: Shared Object
+* SO pages: Shared Object pages in a memory (e.g., DRAM)
-*
+* swam file: A file-system based swap file to archive the SO pages only from the memory